Jacksonville Dog Bite Attorney

 Serving Jacksonville, Jacksonville Beach and Clients throughout Northeast Florida

 A dog may be “man’s best friend” but they can also become a man’s worst enemy.
-According to the Centers for Disease Control (CDC) more than 4.5 million people are injured from dog bites each year in the United States.
+According to the Centers for Disease Control (CDC), approximately 4.7 million people are injured from dog bites each year in the United States.

-If you or a loved one was injured from a dog bit, then you need an understanding and experienced Florida Dog Bite Lawyer.
+If you or a loved one were injured from a dog bite, then you need an understanding and experienced Florida Dog Bite Lawyer.

 Common Injuries from Dog Attack Cases